yjschein/Predicting_Used_Car_Price/README.md

 Purpose of the project:

-In this project I created a model to predict the price of used cars based on a used cars dataset from Kaggle.
+In this project, I created a model to predict the price of used cars based on a used cars dataset from Kaggle.
 I created graphs and to help visualize which features affect the sales of cars and used these features to help build my model.
 After the data was uploaded, I cleaned and organized the data so that it is useful for other people to analyze and draw their own conclusions.
 Below I will share a few of my graphs and then explain my final model.

 ## Graphs:
 1. I graphed the fuel type against the average price for each fuel type to see which type of used car costs the most.
 I found that electric cars cost on average $10,000 more than gas cars.